Macroscopic quantum many-body tunneling of attractive Bose-Einstein condensate in anharmonic trap: Conclusion

-1cm This work has been supported by a grant from the Department of Atomic Energy (DAE) (Grant No. 2009/37/23/BRNS/1903), Government of India, and Department of Science and Technology (DST) [Fund No. SR/S2/CMP/0059(2007)], Government of India, under a research project.
-SKH acknowledges the Council of Scientific and Industrial Research (CSIR), India for the Junior Research Fellowship. \\
+1cm We thank Prof. Tapan Kumar Das and Dr. Anindya Biswas for valuable discussions.
+This work has been supported by a grant from the Department of Atomic Energy (DAE) (Grant No. 2009/37/23/BRNS/1903), Government of India, and Department of Science and Technology (DST) [Fund No. SR/S2/CMP/0059(2007)], Government of India, under a research project.
+SKH acknowledges the Council of Scientific and Industrial Research (CSIR), India for the Senior Research Fellowship. \\